onejeuu/sc-file/docs/source/api/scfile.formats.zip.rst

   from scfile import formats

-  with formats.texarr.TextureArrayDecoder("path/to/blockMap.texarr") as ta:
+  with formats.texarr.TexarrDecoder("path/to/blockMap.texarr") as ta:
     data = ta.decode()

-  with formats.zip.TextureArrayEncoder(data) as zip:
+  with formats.zip.TexarrEncoder(data) as zip:
     zip.encode().save("output.zip")

 Encoder